rainerigius/cli-encrypted-chatroom/single-room/PacketDiagram.md

                 ┌────────────────────────────────────┐
                 │ Extract from JSON:                 │
                 │   - "encrypted_message"            │
-                │   - "encrypted_keys" (including    │
+                │   - "encrypted_keys" (with key for │
-                │      encrypted key for NicknameB)  │
+                │      NicknameB)                    │
                 └────────────────────────────────────┘
                                   │
                                   ▼
                 ┌────────────────────────────────────┐
                 │ Decrypt NicknameB's "encrypted_key"│
-                │ using its RSA private key →        │
-                │ recovers symmetric key             │
+                │ using its RSA private key          │ │ → recovers symmetric key           │
                 └────────────────────────────────────┘
                                   │
                                   ▼